bartvanhoey/DomainDrivenDesignWorkshop/docs/_guide/Domain-Driven-Design-Implementation-Guide.md

 `Specification<T>` base class simplifies to create a specification class by defining an expression.
 Just moved the expression here, from the repository.

-Now, we can re-use the `InActiveIssueSpecification` in the `Issue` entity and `EfCoreIssueRepository` classes.
+Now, we can re-use the `InActiveIssueSpecification` in the `Issue` entity and `IssueRepository` classes.

 #### Using within the Entity